 Welcome to the CNL Wall of Fame!
 The CNL Wall of Fame is designed to showcase career achievements of CNLs, CNL education programs, and CNL clinical partners.
-To be featured on the CNL Wall of Fame, e-mail the Commission on Nurse Certification (CNC) a description of your achievement (750 word count maximum) along with a photograph (jpeg format) and release form; send to CNC’s Director, Tracy Lofty, at firstname.lastname@example.org.
+To be featured on the CNL Wall of Fame, e-mail the Commission on Nurse Certification (CNC) a description of your achievement (750 word count maximum) along with a photograph (jpeg format) and release form; send to CNC’s Coordinator, Dana Reid, at firstname.lastname@example.org.

 2014 CNL Vanguard and Visionary Leader Award Recipients

 AACN is pleased to announce that two national nursing leaders – Dr. James Harris and Dr. Geraldine (Polly) Bednash, Chief Operating Officer (CEO) of AACN – are the recipients of the 2014 CNL Visionary Leader Award.
 The highest honor presented by AACN to practice leaders making significant contributions to advancing the Clinical Nurse Leader (CNL) initiative, these awards were presented at the CNL Summit and Research Symposium held in Anaheim, CA this January.
 The CNL Vanguard Award, which recognizes the innovative work of a CNL-certified nurse, was also presented at the Summit in conjunction with the Commission on Nurse Certification (CNC) to Sonja Orff for her exemplary work as a true champion for patient safety.
 This year, there were a number of outstanding nominations.
 For that reason, Kimberly Kirkpatrick was selected for an honorable mention.
 For more information, visit http://www.aacn.nche.edu/publications/March-April.pdf.

 Saint Anthony Medical Center/College of Nursing